Andriy Tlumak

-Andriy Tlumak (born 1979) is a retired professional Ukrainian football player and former manager of FC Volyn Lutsk.
+Andriy Tlumak (born 7 March 1979) is a Ukrainian football manager and former player.

 Career

 Andriy Tlumak started his football career in Lviv, Ukraine, playing in the local football academy.
-He made his professional debut at local club FC Karpaty Lviv, where later he spent most of his career.
-After several seasons at Karpaty, Tlumak secured the starting position in goal and was even considered for Ukraine National Team, but due to high competition he has not made a debut yet.
-For a brief time in 2005, Tlumak was loaned to FC Metalurh Zaporizhya, however unable to impress the club he returned to Lviv.
+He made his professional debut at local club Karpaty Lviv, where later he spent most of his career.
+After several seasons at Karpaty, Tlumak secured the starting position in goal and was even considered for Ukraine national team, but due to high competition he has not made a debut yet.
+For a brief time in 2005, Tlumak was loaned to Metalurh Zaporizhya, however unable to impress the club he returned to Lviv.

-In the summer of 2007, it was announced that Tlumak has signed a contract with one of the leaders of Ukrainian Premier League, FC Metalist Kharkiv, he has remained there since.
+In the summer of 2007, it was announced that Tlumak has signed a contract with one of the leaders of Ukrainian Premier League, Metalist Kharkiv, he has remained there since.

-Until 2012, Tlumak was playing in the position of goalkeeper for the Ukrainian club FC Karpaty Lviv.
+Until 2012, Tlumak was playing in the position of goalkeeper for former club Karpaty Lviv.

 Personal life

-His older son, Yuriy (born 2002) is also a professional football player, and younger, Maksym (born 2008) now is attached to the FC Karpaty Lviv youth sportive school.
+His older son, Yuriy (born 2002) is also a professional football player, and younger, Maksym (born 2008) now is attached to the FC Karpaty Lviv youth sport school.